Tuning parameter calibration for $\ell_1$-regularized logistic regression: Methodology

 \section{Methodology}

-\subsection{Model and Assumptions}
+\subsection{Model and assumptions}

 In this section, we formulate the general setting and introduce the assumptions required for the theoretical analysis.
-We consider data in the form of a real-valued $n \times p $ design matrix $X$ and a binary response vector $Y = (y_1, \ldots, y_n)^\T$.
-Our framework allows for high-dimensional data, where $p$ rivals or outmatches $n$.
+We consider data in the form of a real-valued $n \times p $ design matrix~$X$ and a binary response vector~$Y = (y_1, \ldots, y_n)^\T$.
+Our framework allows for high-dimensional data, where~$p$ rivals or outmatches~$n$.
 We denote the rows of~$X$ (i.e. the samples) by $x_{1}$, \ldots, $x_{n} \in \R^p$ and the columns of~$X$ (i.e. the predictors) by $x^{1}$, \ldots, $x^{p}\in \R^n$.
-The matrix $X$ can be deterministic or a realization of a random matrix; we only assume that the absolute values of the entries in $X$ are bounded by a common constant $\mconst>0$.
+The matrix $X$ can be deterministic or a realization of a random matrix, {\oldnew but in any case, we assume that $X$ has been normalized, i.e., $\norm{x^j}_2=1$ for $j=1,\ldots,p$. }

 The design matrix $X$ and the response vector $Y$ are linked by the standard logistic regression model